 Ovulation medicines.
 These help regulate the timing of ovulation.
 They stimulate the growth and release of mature eggs.
 They can also help correct hormone problems that can affect the lining of the uterus.
 Ovulation medicines can cause more than 1 egg to be released.
 This raises the chance of having twins or more.
 Some of the common medicines include:

 Medicines with follicle-stimulating hormone (FSH) and luteinizing hormone (LH)

 Follicle-stimulating hormone (FSH)

 Surgery.
-Surgery may be used to treat or repair a condition such as blocked fallopian tubes or endometriosis.
+Surgery may be used to treat or repair a condition, such as blocked fallopian tubes or endometriosis.
 This may be done using laparoscopy.
-In a laparoscopy, a small cope is inserted into the abdominal or pelvic area.
+In a laparoscopy, a small scope is inserted into the abdominal or pelvic area.
 This lets the healthcare provider see internal organs.
 Some methods to treat infertility can be done using small tools put through the laparoscope.